Chyawanprash – Benefits, Ingredients, Nutrition Facts, Dosage & Side Effects

 - Slow digestion process

-- Nocturnal emission (night fall) – it can increase diuresis due to its diuretic action
+- Nocturnal emission (night fall)

 - Abdominal Gas or intestinal gas (it increases gas formation in the body.
 It can be noticeable when it is taken in heavy dosage more than 20 grams)

 - Abdominal Distension due to excess gas in the abdomen

 - Chronic constipation when intestine becomes weak and sluggish